-Alena Ozerova/Shutterstock"Often clients find hair inspiration in places like Instagram, magazines, and Pinterest," explains Ferrara.
-"Unfortunately, just because a movie star or it-girl looks perfect as a platinum blonde or coppery redhead, does not mean it will look good on everyone.
-This is where those online tools that allow you to upload your photo and virtually "try on" celebrity hairstyles can really come in handy.
-"There's nothing worse than looking at a new client and having to tell them their hair and skin are all one color, or having them not understand that their hair shouldn't (or can't) be their desired shade."
+“Often clients find hair inspiration in places like Instagram, magazines, and Pinterest,” explains Ferrara.
+“Unfortunately, just because a movie star or it-girl looks perfect as a platinum blonde or coppery redhead, does not mean it will look good on everyone.
+This is where those online tools that allow you to upload your photo and virtually “try on” celebrity hairstyles can really come in handy.
+“There’s nothing worse than looking at a new client and having to tell them their hair and skin are all one color, or having them not understand that their hair shouldn’t (or can’t) be their desired shade.”
 If you have a fair complexion she recommends going for a warmer (think strawberry or golden) hue to balance out your look.
 A warmer complexion balances out nicely with a more neutral look.
-This infographic is your cheat sheet to finding the perfect hair color year round.
+Here’s the best hair color for your skin tone.

 Not giving red hair extra care